MUNICIPALITY OF BORGIO VEREZZI

 Culture and Tourist office – Ph.
 019 618227

-Borgio derives from the Latin burgus, town, “borgo” and Verezzi is from Veletiis, an ablative plural probably of pre-Roman origin, the meaning of which has been lost in time.
+Borgio derives from the Latin burgus, (meaning borgo, i.e. small fortified town), and Verezzi comes from Veletiis, an ablative plural probably of pre-Roman origin, the meaning of which has been lost in time.

 In the oldest chronicles the borgo is mentioned as Veretium or Viretum.

-The houses huddled one next to the other in a harmonious disorder of volume and masses, seem to be a single dwelling of various articulations, which rise from the rock as if they were a natural continuation.
+The houses huddled one next to the other in a harmonious disorder seem to be a single articulated dwelling, which rise from the rock as if they were its natural continuation.
 This Mediterranean architecture is clearly of Arab-Islamic influence, even though the foundation of Verezzi by the Saracen pirates who fell in love with these places and who abandoned their raids to retire on land, is still only a legend.

 The four hamlets are characterized primarily by their terraced or slightly vaulted roofs.